 “I feel called to work with individuals and communities as they engage the ghosts of the past,” says Kenji.
 “I think lots about what has happened to the land and to its people, and believe strongly that building strong and accountable institutions can help us to come to terms with those things we have preferred not to remember.
 I seek to honor the legacy of my ancestors and to move towards what may frighten and discomfort us in the hope of healing.”

 Br.
 Ernest Miller, FSC

 Br.
-Ernest serves as Vice President for Mission at La Salle University in Philadelphia, PA.
+Ernest serves as Vice President for Mission, Diversity, & Inclusion at La Salle University in Philadelphia, PA.
 Summarizing his life mission and goal, he quotes from Dr. Martin Luther King, Jr.: “The arc of the moral universe is long, but it bends toward justice.”
 Says Br.
 Ernest: “Situated in the Christian prophetic tradition, this notion is a guiding light for me.”